Local artist to bring first Day of the Dead parade and festival to Denver

-DENVER — The first Day of the Dead parade and festival is coming to the mile high city this month.
+DENVER — The first Day of the Dead parade and festival is coming to the Mile High City.

 This is a free and family-friendly event where everyone can enjoy live music, folklore ballets, games for children, food, exhibitors, catrina contests and much more.